Privacy Policy

 Bayley Stuart regards the security of your personal information as a priority and takes reasonable steps to protect your information from loss and unauthorised access, destruction, use, modification or disclosure.

 Whenever it is reasonable and practicable to do so, we will collect information about you directly from you.
-In certain cases we collect your personal information from third parties.
+In certain cases, we collect your personal information from third parties.
 For example, we may need to collect personal information from a credit reporting agency, your representative (such as a legal adviser), your financial adviser, your employer or publicly available sources of information.

-We hold personal information in secure computer storage facilities; on paper-based files; as well as in other formats.
+We hold personal information in secure computer storage facilities, on paper-based files, as well as in other formats.
 We utilise a range of technical security measures such as secure authentication, password controls, encryption, firewalls and anti-virus technology to prevent unauthorised access to your information.

-When we don’t need your personal information anymore we will delete, destroy or de-identify it.
+When we don’t need your personal information anymore, we will delete, destroy or de-identify it.

-What happens if you don't provide information
+What happens if you don’t provide information?

-Also, you are not obliged to provide some information such as a tax file number, but there may be financial consequences where this information is not provided.
+Where you choose to provide your personal information to us, you are not obliged to provide some information such as a tax file number, but there may be financial consequences where this information is not provided.

 We collect, hold, use and disclose personal information in order to provide and administer our products and services including to assess whether to offer our financial products to you and in the ongoing management of your investment.